Baniel/Baniel.github.io/_posts/FrontEnd/2016-09-22-NodejsTesting01.md

 ```
 ![image](http://i4.piimg.com/567571/8ef418af846b36ea.png)

 !!!
-You need creat a folder named by "test" for Mocha !!!
+You need creat a folder named by "test" for Mocha !!!Because, when you use mocha doing test, mocha will find the test file from the "test" folder.

 > 6. Create a folder named by test, then input mocha again.You can see 0 passing.(It means no test passing,because we input nothing.)